arbor-sim/arbor/doc/internals/export.rst

         // free function definition
         ARB_ARBOR_API void foo() { /* ... */ }

-        // class member defintion (will be visible since A is visible) A::A() { /* ... */ }
+        // class member definition (will be visible since A is visible) A::A() { /* ... */ }

         // friend function defintion